 For sales and marketing teams, bookings help in deciphering revenue flow.
 The teams can improve on their customer acquisition strategy by drawing insights from which prospects signed up for what plans, converting prospects into paid users, which salesperson was responsible for winning the customer, etc. Based on these inputs, you can tighten the process of customer acquisition, retention, and a possible upgrade.

 Bookings are an indicator of sales growth - so the sales team’s primary metric is bookings.

-While the sales team also looks at metrics such as MRR and churn, to understand if they are targeting the right kind and quality of customers, Bookings is one of the better metrics to evaluate sales success, as it estimates the revenues that is won by sales, including non-recurring bookings.
+While the sales team also looks at metrics such as MRR and churn, to understand if they are targeting the right kind and quality of customers, Bookings is one of the better metrics to evaluate sales success, as it estimates the revenues that are won by sales, including non-recurring bookings.
 This is particularly necessary as MRR does not count in revenues from non-recurring charges.

 For instance, in the case of new bookings, attributes such as downgrades, or contract cancellations, etc. should be taken into consideration for evaluating compensation.
 Similarly, for renewal bookings, it is worth considering upgrades or downgrades during renewals to evaluate compensation.
 The idea is to bridge the gap in expectations raised during a sale versus expectations during continuous service delivery.

 That leads us to convert the bookings into recognizing the revenue.
 That is, if the bookings are high and the revenues recognized are low, there is a clear gap in the sales process and product delivery.

 Apart from sales, Bookings is an important metric for CFO’s and finance teams as well, to help in planning cash outflows and inflows.
 In effect, it helps finance teams to report bookings as committed money, without recording them as revenues, and thus falsely calculating MRR/ARR.